tjdwill/cpp-notes/README.md

 > A place to document my C++ journey

 **Note**: While the intention here is to document my C++ trajectory, it may also bleed into general Computer Science learning.
-Things like DSA, concurrency, memory-managment, abstraction, etc. are universal concepts in programming.
+Things like DSA, concurrency, memory-management, abstraction, etc. are universal concepts in programming.

 ---